jondavidjohn/bubblechart/CONTRIBUTING.md

   - Include a use case that clearly demonstrates said issue (or enhancement)
   - Clean commit history (squash where it makes sense)
   - Relevant Tests (either updated and/or new)

+# TODO

+A few things it currently lacks that I'd like to see improved

+  - Better touch support
+  - Responsive interactivity